Mirror symmetry for the Tate curve via tropical and log corals: A tropical approach to homological mirror symmetry

-In this section we will explain how to construct a tropical coral in the truncated cone $\trcone S^1$ from a tropical Morse tree on $S^1$.
-We first set up some notation.
+The product in the Lagrangian Floer cohomology is, roughly, determined by counting holomorphic polygons bounded by Lagrangians.
+Such polygons, capturing the product rule in Floer cohomology for the case of the elliptic curve $E$ correspond to tropical Morse trees on $S^1$, as shown in \cite[\S $8.4.4$]{Clay}.
+Tropical Morse trees, introduced by Abouzaid--Gross--Siebert, are tropical analogues of the gradient flow trees in Morse theory.
+In the remaining part of this section we review the definition of tropical Morse trees along with examples illustrating their correspondence to holomorphic polygons.
+For details we refer to \cite[\S8]{Clay}.

 A \emph{rooted ribbon tree} $\mathcal{R}$ is a connected tree with a finite number of vertices and edges, with no divalent vertices, together with the additional data of a cyclic ordering of edges at each vertex and a distinguished vertex referred to as the \emph{root vertex}.
 We call the univalent vertices of $\mathcal{R}$ \emph{external} and the other vertices \emph{internal}, and insist that the root is an external vertex.
 We orient all edges towards the root vertex, referring to the root vertex as the \emph{outgoing vertex} and all other external vertices as \emph{incoming vertices} or \emph{leaves}.
 We refer to edges adjacent to a vertex $v$ as \emph{incoming edges} if the assigned direction points towards $v$ and \emph{outgoing edges} otherwise.
 Let $\mathcal{R}$ be a rooted ribbon tree with $d+1$ external vertices, for $d>0$.
 There is a unique isotopy class of embeddings of $\mathcal{R}$ into the unit disc $D \subset \RR^2$ such that each external vertex maps to $S^1 \subset D$.
 This embedding divides $D$ into $d+1$ regions, each of which meets the boundary $S^1$ in a segment.
-We label the regions by $0,\ldots,d$, proceeding anticlockwise around $S^1$ from the root vertex.
-Given distinct integers $n_0,\ldots,n_d$, assign to each edge~$e$ the integer $n_e:=n_j-n_i$, called the \emph{acceleration of $e$}, where $e$ lies between regions $i$ and $j$.
-A ribbon tree whose edges are labelled with accelerations is called \emph{decorated}.
+We label the regions by $0,\ldots,d$, proceeding anticlockwise around $S^1$ from the root vertex, and assign distinct integers $n_0,\ldots,n_d$ to these regions.
+We then also assign to each edge~$e_{i,j}$, separating regions labelled by $i$ and $j$, the integer

+called the \emph{acceleration of $e_{i,j}$}.
+A rooted ribbon tree whose edges are labelled with accelerations is called \emph{decorated}.
 We also label each external vertex of a decorated ribbon tree by $v_{[i][j]}$, where the unique edge incident to the vertex lies between regions $i$ and $j$, and the square brackets indicate that we take the indices $i$ and $j$ modulo $d+1$.
-Note that the vertex labels are $v_{01},v_{12},\ldots,v_{d-1,d},v_{d,0}$.
+Note that the vertex labels are $v_{0,1},v_{1,2},\ldots,v_{d-1,d},v_{d,0}$.